Firstly, how safe is flying with a baby on your lap?

 ✓ Disposable diaper trash bags

-We like this Munchkin Arm & Hammer Diaper Bag Dispenser.
 You wouldn’t want the whole airplane bathroom smelling like a poopy diaper, right?
-You can even use this disposable diaper trash bag for soiled clothes (vomit attack or poop explosion scenarios)!
+You can even use these trash bags for soiled clothes (vomit attack or poop explosion scenarios)!

 ✓ Snack ball/container